China's Vice Premier Liu calls for more measures to support economy

 Last month, the PBOC stepped up efforts to increase loan growth and business activity, announcing a three-phase cut in regional banks’ reserve requirements to reduce financing costs for small and private companies.

-It has now cut six RRR times since early 2018.
+It has now cut RRR times six since early 2018, and has also guided short-term interest rates lower.

 Unlike previous downturns, however, the central bank has been reluctant to cut benchmark interest rates so far.
-Analysts believe it is held off on more aggressive measures due to concerns that such a move could risk adding a mountain of debt leftover from past stimulus sprees.
+Analysts believe it has held off on more aggressive measures due to concerns that such a move could risk adding a mountain of debt leftover from past stimulus sprees.

-More forceful easing could also trigger capital outflows and add pressure on the Chinese yuan, which has slid nearly 3 percent against the dollar since the trade flare-up last month.

 Sources told Reuters in February that the PBOC considered a benchmark rate cut a last resort.
 But some analysts now think one or more cuts are likely if the trade dispute spirals out of control and the U.S. Federal Reserve starts cutting its rates, giving the PBOC more room to maneuver.